DCAN-Labs/cifti-connectivity/README.md

 ## Usage

-Any of the three matrix, template, or pairwise_corr functions can be completed by running `cifti_conn_wrapper.py` from within the directory cloned from this repo. `cifti_conn_wrapper.py` requires two positional arguments and can take many optional arguments.
+Any of the three matrix, template, or pairwise_corr functions can be completed by running `cifti_conn_wrapper.py` from within the directory cloned from this repo. `cifti_conn_wrapper.py` requires three positional arguments and can take many optional arguments.

 ### Required Positional Arguments